tanmay1501/ProofIt/README.md

-# Shield Pro
+# Guard AI

 ## Overview

-Shield Pro is an application designed to enhance safety by using machine learning to identify objects that may pose hazards in various environments.
+Guard AI is an application designed to enhance safety by using machine learning to identify objects that may pose hazards in various environments.
 The app aims to provide users with real-time information about potential dangers and suggestions on how to proof or secure these objects to prevent accidents.

 ## Features

 ### Object Identification

-Shield Pro utilizes a machine learning model to accurately identify objects within its scope.
+Guard AI utilizes a machine learning model to accurately identify objects within its scope.
 The model has been trained on a diverse dataset to recognize common household, workplace, and outdoor items.

 ### Hazard Assessment